 The heightened levels of estrogen also cause your pituitary gland to release luteinizing hormone (LH).
 LH tells your ovaries that it’s time to release a fully developed egg.
 Anywhere from 24 to 36 hours after your pituitary gland has released LH into your system, the egg ruptures the ovary wall and heads into the fallopian tubes where it waits for the sperm.

 The corpus luteum, the follicle the egg was released from, then begins to produce progesterone.
-Progesterone is the hormone responsible for stabilizing the uterine lining and making it “sticky” enough for an embryo to implant.
+Is progesterone responsible for ovulation?
+Progesterone is a hormone responsible for ovulation because it stabilizes the uterine lining and making it “sticky” enough for an embryo to implant.
 If conception does not occur, progesterone production stops, and the thick lining is shed during menstruation.
 If a woman becomes pregnant, the corpus luteum continues to produce progesterone until the placenta takes over the task.

 Progesterone is often called the “pregnancy hormone” because a woman’s body releases it throughout pregnancy.
 However, it’s not by any means the only hormone involved in the ovulation process.
 GnRH, FSH, LH, estrogen, and progesterone all work together to prepare a woman’s body for a successful conception and pregnancy.